arseniybendyukov/todo-cli/README.md

 ### Deadlines

-A deadline is the date by which a task should be completed.
+A deadline is the date in `YYYY-MM-DD` format by which a task should be completed.
 Deadlines are used for date-based commands such as `upcoming`, `before`, and `between`.

 ### Display format